pyOpenSci/lessons/write-better-code/clean-modular-code/activity-2/clean-code-activity-2.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 (activity-2)=
-# DRY Code & Functions: Activity 2
+# Activity 2: DRY Code & Functions

 In [activity 1](../activity-1/clean-code-activity-1), you took some code and made it cleaner and easier to understand by: